mlange-42/git-graph/README.md

 Further, indices of the 256-color palette are supported.
 For a full list, see [here](https://jonasjacek.github.io/colors/).
 Indices must be quoted as strings (e.g. `'16'`)

 **SVG colors** support all named web colors (full list [here](https://htmlcolorcodes.com/color-names/)), as well as RGB colors in hex notation, like `#ffffff`.

+## Performance

+Although doing some heavy lifting when determining the layout of a graph, git-graph is fast and memory-efficient (also thanks to be coded in Rust).

+As a benchmarking example, the repository of the the Rust package manager `cargo` is used.
+It has over 10.000 commits and 50 active branches.
+Parsing (i.e. determining arrangement and colors of branches) takes approx. 750ms, and printing the entire graph with commit summaries, piped to a file, takes approx. 400ms.
+Required memory is about 30 MB.

+For an average repository with a few hundred commits, parsing takes a few tens of milliseconds and memory usage is below 5 MB.

 ## Limitations